UlmApi/kleinerspatz/README.md

 Requirements (Parser)
 ------------
 This version of the parser produces GeoJSON; the parser is written in python and runs with python 2.7.x (tested with Python 2.7.6).
+It requires the python library geojson, which you can install using `pip install geojson`; it was tested with version 1.0.9.
 In addition, the parser uses proj (more precisely, `cs2cs`) to translate coordinate systems.
 On Debian, that means you'll need the `proj-bin` package.

 Scraping
 -------